 By the 16th century, aprons became a fashion statement and were attractive and embellished with decorations.
 As a fashion, the wearing of aprons has waxed and waned in popularity over the years.

 Native Americans wore aprons for both practical and ceremonial reasons.
 The early American colonists are often depicted wearing aprons.
 In the old days, people owned few garments and had to protect and keep them as clean as possible.

 Paintings often show subjects wearing aprons to signify a specific type of work.
 Women are shown wearing aprons to depict warmth, practicality, homeyness, sentiment, and hospitality.

 Apron as a Cultural Icon of the Mid 20th Century

-Though aprons had long been popular and often included in a picture of a homemaker, the late 1940s saw the apron become the icon of the American housewife as domestic goddess.
+Though aprons had long been popular and often included in a picture of a homemaker, the late 1940s saw the apron become the icon of the American housewife as a domestic goddess.
 After the horrors of World War II, people who grew up with the privations of the Great Depression welcomed the simple aspects of home life and family.
-It must be remembered that during the war, as well as during the Great Depression, families were often uprooted, and members separated, many never to be seen again.
-A simple, well run home with an intact family seemed like paradise.
+It must be remembered that during the war, as well as during the Great Depression, families were often uprooted and separated; many were never seen again.
+A simple, well-run home with an intact family seemed like paradise.

 The Apron Falls Out of Favor